gastbob40/cs3_lab_deploy/README.md

 ## Requirements

-You will need all this element for the proper working of the project.
+You will need this element for the proper working of the project.

 - [Python 3](https://www.python.org/downloads/)